 At St. Anthony’s Medical Center, we recognize that health care services are among the most personal services you and your loved ones can receive.
 Rest assured that we respect, and are bound by law, to protect the privacy of your personal health information.
 There are specific occasions however, when we must share this information.
-The Notice of Privacy Practices below, first implemented on April 14, 2003, and revised on October 1, 2004, outlines the conditions under which your personal health information may be used or disclosed and how you can access this information.
+This Notice of Privacy Practices, first implemented on April 14, 2003, with the most recent revisions effective September 23, 2013, outlines the conditions under which your personal health information may be used or disclosed and how you can access this information.
 Please review it carefully and in full.

 Our Responsibilities and Pledge Regarding Your Medical Information

 Each time you visit a hospital, physician, or other health care provider, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, a plan for future care or treatment, and billing information.
 We understand that this information, often referred to as your health or medical record, is personal.

 We are committed to protecting your medical information, and are required by law to do so.
 This Notice of Privacy Practices (the “Notice”) applies to all of the records of your care and generated by St. Anthony’s Medical Center and its affiliated facilities, whether made by St. Anthony’s Medical Center personnel, your personal doctor, or companies that we contract with to perform certain duties on our behalf.
 Your personal doctor may have different policies or notices regarding the doctor’s use and disclosure of your medical information created in the doctor’s office or clinic.